pmunts/arm-mcu/README.txt

        Changed device_read_raw() to block by default, waiting for at least one byte of data.
      * 25 July 2016 -- Added byte stream framing library and demo program.
+     * 2 November 2016 -- Modified device_read_raw() to return EAGAIN in
+       errno if there is no data available on a stream with O_NONBLOCK set.
+Imported liblinx and libstream from [18]libsimpleio.

 Git Repository

-   The source code is available at: [18]http://git.munts.com
+   The source code is available at: [19]http://git.munts.com

    Use the following command to clone it: